johnson-robert3/Lake-Eutrophish-GHG/README.md

 - [x] Write a function to remove (and interpolate) these drops in DO
 - [x] Make a figure comparing metabolism output from metab.kalman() using raw DO data, corrected/interpolated data, and rolling window corrected data
 - [x] Compare other cutoff values for removing DO drops (2.0, 1.0, 1.5 mg/l)
+- [x] Correct DOC values for blanks within each run